benjaminfuchs/nerd-sonic/README.md

 -------

-If you want to change the code and adapt it for your needs, you need some python know-how and you have to understand the structure of the program.
+If you want to change the code and adapt it for your needs, you need some python3know-how and you have to understand the structure of the program.
 For details read the [hacking-guide](doc/hacking.md "Hacking-Guide").